Agoric/documentation/main/zoe/api/zoe.md

 Used to redeem the `invitation` provided as the first argument.

-To redeem an `invitation`, a user normally provides a `proposal` (their rules for an offer) as well as `payments` to be escrowed by Zoe.
+To redeem an `invitation`, a user normally provides a `proposal` (the rules under which they want to exercise the offer) as well as `payments` to be escrowed by Zoe.
 If either the `proposal `or `payments` are empty, indicate this by omitting that argument or passing `undefined`, instead of passing an empty record.